wendellpiez/xproc-zone/running-xproc.md

 The intent is that one should fairly expect that pipelines written for one processor, except where documented as such, should work the same way in the other (produce the same results for the same inputs).
 Where and insofar as this expectation is met, we similarly have some assurance (in principle) of the *survivability* and *viability* of the code base, apart from today's platforms.
 One can dream.

-And the practical impact is that if you are already running XML Calabash, you can continue to do so with pipelines published here, in the zone.
+And the practical impact is that if you are already running XML Calabash, you can continue to do so with pipelines published here, in the Zone.

 XML Calabash is built in Java by Norm Tovey-Walsh of Saxonica.
 A rebuild of its XProc 1.0 progenitor, it is full-featured and well tested in the field.
+It is open source software licensed under the MIT License (use and distribute freely with acknowledgement).

-XML Calabash is open source software licensed under the MIT License (use and distribute freely with acknowledgement).
+Java developers should check their Maven repositories for XML Calabash 3.0.

 ### Java platform dependency